gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Unimplemented Features

-The PptxgenJS library is not designed to replicate all the functionality of PowerPoint, meaning several features are not on the development roadmap.
+The PptxGenJS library is not designed to replicate all the functionality of PowerPoint, meaning several features are not on the development roadmap.

 These include:
 * Animations
 * Cross-Slide Links
-* Importing Existing Templates
+* Importing Existing Presentations and/or Templates
 * Outlines
 * SmartArt